-Conclusions and Relevance: Seven large randomized trials, three of primary testing and four of hrHPV cotesting contributed to the evidence comparing use of hrHPV testing as part of cervical cancer screening with cytology alone for detection of CIN3+.
+Conclusions and Relevance: Eight large randomized trials, four of primary hrHPV testing and four of hrHPV cotesting, contributed to the evidence comparing use of hrHPV testing as part of cervical cancer screening with cytology alone for detection of CIN3+.
 All trials were conducted in the context of organized screening programs, with heterogeneous screening strategies and followup protocols.
-Interpretation of trial findings was limited by the fact that after one round of screening, only one trial conducted further screening applying the assigned strategies in the control and intervention arms.
-In all other trials, both arms received the same test at Round 2 (either cytology testing or cotesting). hrHPV testing as a primary test increased detection of CIN3+ in the initial round of screening by as much as 2- to 3-fold.
-Only the NTCC Phase II trial of primary hrHPV testing, where all women with a positive hrHPV test were referred to colposcopy, had results from two rounds of screening.
-In that study, CIN3+ detection in Round 1 was 3-fold higher in the hrHPV testing arm, and cumulative detection was 1.8-fold higher after the second round of screening.
+Interpretation of trial findings was limited by the fact that after one round of screening, only one trial conducted further screening applying the originally assigned strategies in the control and intervention arms.
+In all other trials, both arms received the same test at Round 2 (either cytology alone or hrHPV cotesting).
+Primary hrHPV testing increased detection of CIN3+ in the initial round of screening by as much as 2- to 3-fold.
+Only the trial of primary hrHPV testing, where all women with a positive hrHPV test were referred to colposcopy, had results from two rounds of screening.
+In that study, CIN3+ detection in Round 1 was 3-fold higher in the primary hrHPV testing arm, and cumulative detection was 1.8-fold higher after the second round of screening.
 Evidence was mixed in cotesting trials.
-No trial showed a significant increase in CIN 3+ detection in round one for cotesting.
-In two of four trials, CIN3+ detection was lower in round two in the hrHPV cotesting arm and higher in the cytology-only arm.
+No trial showed a significant increase in CIN 3+ detection in Round 1 for cotesting.
+In two of four trials, CIN3+ detection was lower in Round 2 in the hrHPV cotesting arm and higher in the cytology alone arm.
 Cumulative CIN3+ detection was similar between intervention and control study arms in all trials.
-Because no trial sustained the intervention and control group protocols beyond two screening rounds, evidence comparing the long-term outcomes of hrHPV primary testing or cotesting with cytology only was lacking.
+Because no trial sustained the intervention and control group protocols beyond two screening rounds, evidence comparing the long-term outcomes of primary hrHPV testing or cotesting with cytology was lacking.